Dispute Resolution Policy

 - We will acknowledge your complaint within 1 business day, and attempt to resolve within 5 business days.

 - If a senior manager is unable to resolve a dispute within 5 business days, we will provide a written final response to a complainant within 21 days, which states: (a) the final outcome of the dispute at IDR; (b) the right to take their dispute to EDR (no matter what the result of the investigation was at IDR); and (c) the name and contact details of our EDR scheme.

 - If the senior manager is unable to give a final response within the specified period, they will, before the end of the period: (a) inform the complainant of the reasons for the delay; (b) advise the complainant of their right to complain to the EDR scheme; and (c) provide the complainant with the name and contact details of our EDR scheme.

 If a complaint is justified, the senior manager will recommend a solution comprising one or more of the following:

 - A free service; or

 Unless the statute of limitations is about to expire, legal proceedings will not be commenced or continued nor will any other enforcement action be taken during the IDR period and for at least 14 days from giving a final response.

-- by mail addressed to Australian Financial Complaints Authority Limited, GPO Box 3 Melbourne, VIC 3001.
+- Mail addressed to Australian Financial Complaints Authority Limited, GPO Box 3 Melbourne, VIC 3001.

 You can also approach the Office of the Australian Information Commissioner about the way we handle your personal information.
-The Commissioner can be contacted at: GPO Box 5218 Sydney NSW 2001, via telephone on 1300 363 992, via email at email@example.com, or via their website.
+The Commissioner can be contacted via post to GPO Box 5218 Sydney NSW 2001, or via telephone on 1300 363 992, or via email at email@example.com, or via their website.